Ilanevazno/starwars-work/README.md

-# starwars-work
+# starwars app

 The application starts without additional complications.

-1. yarn to install dependencies
+To install dependencies use next command:

-2. yarn start to launch the app
+`1. yarn`

+After successful installation you can run app by next command:

+`2. yarn start`

-3. yarn tests to run testing using a jest
+And to run testing using a jest you can use:

+`3. yarn tests `